ToxPuro/astaroth/paper.md

 # Acknowledgements

 We acknowledge the contributions of all developers and early users of `Astaroth` who have been instrumental in its evolution.
-These include Petr Bém, Jörn Warnecke, Frederick Gent, Ruben Krasnopolsky, Wei-Wen Li, Mordecai Mac Low, Chun-Fan Liu, Man Hei Li, Tzu-Chun Hsu and Indrani Das.
+These include Petr Bém, Jörn Warnecke, Frederick Gent, Ruben Krasnopolsky, Wei-Wen Li, Mordecai Mac Low, Chun-Fan Liu, Man Hei Li, Tzu-Chun Hsu, and Indrani Das.
 We acknowledge the computational resources and services provided by CSC — IT Center for Science, the Aalto Science-IT project, ASIAA High-Performance Computing, and National Center for High-Performance Computing (NCHC), National Applied Research Laboratories (NARLabs) in Taiwan, the Oak Ridge Leadership Computing Facility at the Oak Ridge National Laboratory, and resources from LUMI-G through the Euro-HPC joint undertaking.
 Furthermore, we appreciate the important technical assistance provided by CSC, by people like Fredrik Robertsén and others.
 The development of `Astaroth`  has received funding from the Academy of Finland, ReSoLVE Centre of Excellence, Grant/Award Number: 307411;
 The European Research Council, the European Union's Horizon 2020 research and innovation program, project UniSDyn, Grant/Award Number: 818665; KAUTE Foundation, Grant/Award Numbers: 20240173 and 20250154; Research Council of Finland, project MomEnt, Grant/Award Number: 373416.
-The authors acknowledge support for the CompAS Project from the Institute of Astronomy and Astrophysics, Academia Sinica (ASIAA), the Academia Sinica grant AS-IAIA-114-M01, and the National Science and Technology Council (NSTC) in Taiwan through grants 112-2112-M-001-030, 113-2112-M-001-008, and 114-2112-M-001-001-; the International Collaboration and Cooperation grant for COSMAGG that supports the exchanges between Taiwan and Finland: 113-2927-I-001-513-, 114-2927-I-001-506-, and Research Council of Finland project 359462.
+The authors acknowledge support for the CompAS Project from the Institute of Astronomy and Astrophysics, Academia Sinica (ASIAA), the Academia Sinica grant AS-IAIA-114-M01, and the National Science and Technology Council (NSTC) in Taiwan through grants 112-2112-M-001-030, 113-2112-M-001-008, and 114-2112-M-001-001; the International Collaboration and Cooperation grant for COSMAGG that supports the exchanges between Taiwan and Finland: 113-2927-I-001-513, 114-2927-I-001-506, and Research Council of Finland project 359462.
 MSV thanks the support of Jenny and Antti Wihuri Foundation and Finnish Cultural Foundation in his doctoral thesis work, and therefore the early development in Astaroth prototype.

 # AI usage disclosure